 Water resources are critical to the nature of a national wild and scenic river.
-Water quality is linked to land uses and human activities in and along the river corridor and in the larger region that contributes groundwater and surface water to the Wekiva River System.
+Water quality is linked to land uses and human activities in and along the river corridor and in the larger region that contribute groundwater and surface water to the Wekiva River System.
 Flow volume and rate are also affected by human activities and longterm climate patterns that affect rainfall, which is the fundamental source of water for the river system.
 Because water quality and quantity depend on both the surface water drainage basin and the groundwater capture area of springs in the Wekiva River System, the surface watershed and springshed are both considered when analyzing this value.

-Given the influence of land use on surface water and groundwater, the rapid conversion of natural and agricultural lands to urban or suburban development throughout much of the watershed and springshed poses a threat to water quality and water quantity in the Wekiva River System.
-For example, intense development can lead to a reduction in spring flow because of greater demand for water from the aquifer and an increase in impervious surfaces that reduce infiltration.
-Pollutant and nutrient loading can also be worsened by intense development that brings increased use of chemicals and fertilizers for lawns and landscaping, runoff from roads, and wastewater discharges to surface water and groundwater.
+Given the influence of land use on surface water and groundwater, the rapid conversion of natural and agricultural lands to suburban development throughout much of the watershed and springshed poses a threat to water quality and water quantity in the Wekiva River System.
+For example, an increase in impervious surface due to development can increase surface runoff and reduce infiltration to the aquifer.
+Pollutant and nutrient loading can also be worsened by more intensive development that brings increased use of chemicals and fertilizers for lawns and landscaping, runoff from roads, and wastewater discharges to surface water and groundwater.

 All of the waterways in the Wekiva Wild and Scenic River System are classified as Outstanding Florida Waters, the state's highest designation for water quality.
 The character of the water ranges from the crystal-clear flows from the artesian springs and spring runs to the tannincolored waters of blackwater creeks and streams.
-Water quality and quantity, which are affected by spring flow and drainage from adjacent land, contribute to the popularity of the springs and river system as recreational resources and to the overall health and integrity of ecosystems in the basin.
+Water quality and quantity, which are affected by springflow and drainage from adjacent land, contribute to the popularity of the springs and river system as recreational resources and to the overall health and integrity of ecosystems in the basin.